-For details on how to set it, refer to "3.9.2 Pre-settings for Microsoft Storage Spaces Direct."
+For details on how to set it, refer to "3.8.2 Pre-settings for Microsoft Storage Spaces Direct/PRIMEFLEX for Microsoft Azure Stack HCI."

-For the setup procedures for the monitoring target OS, refer to "B.2 Setting Procedure for Monitoring Targets (OS: Windows)" or "B.7 Setting Procedure for Monitoring Targets (Cloud Management Software: Microsoft Failover Cluster)."
+For the setting procedure for the monitoring target OS, refer to "B.2 Setting Procedure for Monitoring Targets (OS: Windows)" or "B.8 Setting Procedure for Monitoring Targets (Cloud Management Software: Microsoft Failover Cluster)."